 These goals can almost always be accomplished if, (1) the hormones used are bio-identical to those secreted by the ovary and are (2) delivered into the bloodstream with their chemical structure intact in (3) amounts sufficient to exert their intended affect that (4) remain at relatively stable blood levels.

 Menopausal women who have a negative experience with their initial HRT prescription often become disillusioned and assume that all HRT programs will effect them in the same way.
 The problem is further compounded if the menopausal woman’s doctor has limited skills in the care of menopausal women.
 The physician may not be aware that other treatment options are available that are capable of relieving the menopausal woman’s symptoms without causing unpleasant side effects.
 If a patient fails to respond to the prescribed therapy, the physician may regard them as uncooperative and/or as having a mental problem.
 After all, they did provide the treatment the “guidelines” said was going to work and if didn’t it couldn’t be the physicians fault.
 It would have to be a failure on the patients’ part.

 How does a woman find an HRT program that relieves her symptoms and doesn’t cause side effects?

-She can accomplish this by learning about HRT options and routes of administration.
+She can accomplish this by learning about hormone replacement options and routes of administration.
 This will enable her to knowledgeably participate in the decision making process.
 She will be able to either lead her doctor in the appropriate direction, or be able to recognize a physician who has the skills required.
 Many women are under the impression that all gynecologists and endocrinologists are knowledgeable about menopause.
-However, menopausal medicine and expertise in HRT is a subspecialty and will be recognized as such in the near future.
+However, menopausal medicine is a subspecialty and will be recognized as such in the near future.

 Where does she learn this?